rosualinpetru/ers/README.md

 ### Observations

 * The Linear and LinearHilbert schemes are equivalent in terms of security and index size; can be proven trivially.
 Still they differ in computational efficiency as the schemes differ in the algorithm by which they traverse all points within a query bounding box (HyperRange).
+LinearHilbert appears to be faster when the query is large and there are multiple dimensions.
 * The QuadBRC, QuadSRC and QuadBRCHilbert, QuadSRCHilbert, respectively, are equivalent in terms of security and index size.
 This is because the way Quad schemes recursively divide a HyperRange is equivalent to the construction of the Hilbert curves.
 In other words, the index built by all four schemes are equivalent (for splitting always in half, the number of nodes being the of geometric progression with a = 1, r = 2^d, n = d + 1, where d is dimensions) with the only difference being the representation of the range within a node (former schemes define ranges as bounding boxes, while the latter by a contiguous Hilbert segment).
 * The RangeBRC, TdagSRC and RangeBRCHilbert, TdagSRCHilbert, respectively, are NOT equivalent in terms of security and index size.
 This is because the Hilbert versions do not index ranges that are not represented by a single, **contiguous** Hilbert segment.
 The intuition is give by the following example: Consider a 2D domain space of size 2, represented by the HyperRange (0,0) X (3,3) the corresponding Hilbert curve, and a splitting in half strategy.
 In RangeBRC the multi-dimensional tree indexes the HyperRange (0,0) X (3,1), whereas the Hilbert versions do not because this is represented by two discontinuous Hilbert segments: [0, 3] and [12, 15].